 - Managing print quotas: Set page limits or implement accounting for shared printers in office environments

-Troubleshooting HPLIP Issues
+Troubleshoot HPLIP Issues on Ubuntu

 Common HPLIP issues typically involve device detection, permissions, or network connectivity.
-Before diving into specific problems, run HPLIPโs built-in diagnostic tool to identify issues automatically:
+Before diving into specific problems, run HPLIP’s built-in diagnostic tool to identify issues automatically:

 hp-doctor